survivejs/webpack-book/manuscript/styling/01_loading.md

 The matched files can be processed through loaders like [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader), and these possibilities are discussed in the *Loading Assets* part of the book.

-Since inlining CSS isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
+Since inlining CSS isn't a good idea for production usage, it makes sense to use `MiniCssExtractPlugin` to generate a separate CSS file.
 You will do this in the next chapter.

 {pagebreak}